SSDiego/risk-repo/README.md

 pip install requirements.txt
 `

-* You should have a link for csv file that will be used for test the model
+* You should have a link for a csv file that will be used for testing the model
-* A csv file name to execute the fraud prediction model for the second data you can write: train-data.csv
+* And also csv file name to execute the fraud prediction model on it for the second data you can write: train-data.csv

 `